The guide to great swimming spots in central Stockholm

 Popular sandy beach on Södermalm

 Långholmen's beach is a popular bathing spot among local city-dwellers.
 There's a kiosk near the beach, and if you don't want to swim from the beach you can launch off from the pontoon jetty or cliffs a short walk away.
-Långholmen has great views over Riddarfjärden and Stockholm City Hall.
+Långholmen also has great views over Riddarfjärden and Stockholm City Hall.

 Child-friendly swimming beach in Rålambshovsparken